devgony/scss-masterclass/README.md

 - need to study: hover + before, after, content add
 - make circle shape with empty li it needs to be display: block to show background-color

+## donicaida

+- use padding not height for the underline in table